AntoinePaix/downloader4chan/README.md

 ### Prerequisites

-To run this script you need to install curl and wget commands On Ubuntu/Debian distro type in terminal :
+To run this script you need to install curl and wget commands.
+On Ubuntu/Debian distro type in terminal :
 ```
 sudo apt install curl wget